qjk5736/example_codes/README.md

 ## alpha_beta_filter

 	Implementation of basic a alpha-beta filter.
-Build with CMake.
+You can build with CMake using the included CMakeLists.txt.
 ## Cholesky

 	Template implementation of the Cholesky decomposition.
-Build with Makefile.
+	You can build this with the included Makefile.

 ## entropy_kernel_solver

 	Applies an entropy calculation for an input matrix.
 Build with CMake where the entropy code is compiled first in to a library object which is then linked to the driver.
+The simple CMakeList.txt is included.

 # 2) Fortran